 Ochoa became an Astronaut in 1990 and became the first Hispanic woman to go to space in 1993 aboard the space shuttle Discovery.
 She’s had over 1,000 hours in space!

-She was awarded NASA's Distinguished Service Medal, the organization’s highest award, in 2015.
-She was also the first Hispanic director of NASA's Johnson Space Center – the second female director.
+She was awarded NASA’s Distinguished Service Medal, the organization’s highest award, in 2015.
+She was also the first Hispanic director of NASA’s Johnson Space Center (2013-2018)– the second female director.
 In 2018 she was inducted into the International Air and Space Hall of Fame.
-Ochoa is a member of the National Science Board’s class of 2016 – 2022, and is currently the board’s chair.
+Ochoa was a member of the National Science Board from 2016–2022.
+She chaired the board from 2020-2022 and previously served as its vice chair.

 Maybe you’ve seen her name around?
 She’s had six schools named after her!
 A fitting tribute for someone who emphasizes the importance of learning and has given more than 300 presentations on the importance of STEM education.